Entanglement of Stationary States in the Presence of Unstable Quasiparticles: Quench Dynamics with Unstable Quasiparticles: Results

 \subsection{Changing the Resonance Parameter}

 We reconsider the functions $K_{\text{B}}(\theta)$ and $K_{\text{S}}(\theta)$ defined in (\ref{freeB}) and (\ref{asi}) and vary the resonance parameter $\sigma$ or equivalently tune the mass of the unstable particle, while fixing the energy injected in the system by the quench.
-In this section, we will introduce a new energy scale, characterised by an effective inverse temperature at the free fermion point $\beta_{\rm FF}$.
-This scale provides an alternative measure of the quench magnitude and has the advantage of having a clearer physical interpretation than the parameter $\alpha$, while being closely related to it.
+In this section, we will introduce a new energy scale, characterised by an effective inverse temperature at the free fermion point $\beta_{\rm FF}$ {\DXH according to

+that is, via equating the injected energy density during the quench $\langle\Delta E\rangle/L$ and the energy density of the free fermion (FF) theory in a Gibbs ensemble.} This scale provides an alternative measure of the quench magnitude and has the advantage of having a clearer physical interpretation than the parameter $\alpha$, while being closely related to it.
 This effective temperature is uniquely determined via the expectation value of the injected energy density after the quench.
 For simplicity, the forthcoming figures will show just two representative values for the effective inverse temperatures, but our findings are qualitatively general.
 More numerical data are presented in Table \ref{TableSigmasFixedEAllBosonSquared}.